Jean Garnier: Works

-"De ortu et incrementis haeresis Pelagianae seu potius Caelestianae".

-Cardinal Noris (op.
-3, 1176) considered these dissertations of great value, and says that, if he had seen them in time, he would have put aside his own writings on the subject.
+Cardinal Noris considered these dissertations of great value, and says that, if he had seen them in time, he would have put aside his own writings on the subject.
 In the second part, Garnier gives a good historical sketch of Nestorianism from 428 to 433, then of the writings of Mercator on this heresy, and adds two treatises on the heresy and writings of Nestorius, and on the synods held in the matter between 429 and 433.
-Much praise is bestowed on Garnier by later learned writers for the great amount of historical knowledge displayed in his dissertations, but he is also severely blamed for his arbitrary arrangement of the writings of Mercator and for his criticism of the original (Tillemont, "Mémoires ecclés.", XV, 142; Cotelier, "Monum. eccl. graec."
-III, 602).
+Much praise is bestowed on Garnier by later learned writers for the great amount of historical knowledge displayed in his dissertations, but he is also severely blamed for his arbitrary arrangement of the writings of Mercator and for his criticism of the original.